10 Handy Painting Tips

 These are the 10 handy painting tips:

-• Don’t buy cheap paint brushes.
+- Don't buy cheap paint brushes.
 The reason for this is two-fold.
 The bristles are usually quite coarse, so you are more likely to leave brush marks where you have been painting.
-Second, the bristles in cheap brushes tend to fall out very easily, especially when using them with oil-based paints, making it a nightmare to remove the bristles from areas you have painted!
-Also have a quick look at the Painting Materials page.
+Second, the bristles in cheap brushes tend to fall out very easily, especially when using them with oil-based paints, making it a nightmare to remove the bristles from areas you have painted

 Of course you could avoid all the hassle and bypass needing to learn all the tips to do a good painting job by filling in our simple form and requesting a few quotes from local painters instead.